The Creator vs Enterprise Divide

 ConvertKit saves you $720/year vs Campaigner.
 If you can live with Kit branding, the free plan saves you $1,428/year.

 For pricing transparency, Sequenzy costs 59% less than ConvertKit and 73% less than Campaigner.
-The catch: we're built for SaaS, not creators.
+The catch: we're built for businesses with Stripe integration.
 No landing pages, no paid newsletter features, no digital product sales.

 The SaaS Problem Neither Solves